geovedi/book-notes/2023/the-origins-of-you.notes.md

-# The Origins of You
+# The Origins of You: How Breaking Family Patterns Can Liberate the Way We Live and Love
 Author: Vienna Pharaon

 ## Introduction: My Family of Origin and Yours